gabriel-ing/Quickstarts/Interoperability/interoperability.md

 5. The Business Process checks if any of the updated stock values are less than 5, if so, sends a low-stock warning email.

 Interoperability productions are built from classes, as is standard within InterSystems IRIS.
-Each component is generally a separate class, unless there are multiple components w
+Each component is generally a separate class, unless there are multiple components

 To build this production, we need the following components:

 1. FromCSV Business Service